LEGITIMATION CARD AND CI PERMIT

 Access to C permit

-At the time of retirement, a CDL holder over 55 years old who has lived in Switzerland for at least five years before retiring is allowed to apply for a B or C permit.
+At the time of retirement, a CDL holder over 55 years old who has lived in Switzerland for at least five years before retiring is allowed to apply for a B permit, or even C permit straight away, under specific conditions.
 A courtesy period of three months must be requested by the organization employing the applicant before the end of the contract, in order to leave the CDL holder enough time to apply.
-Proof of sufficient funds to cover living costs and good integration in the commune of residency must be demonstrated.
+Proof of sufficient funds to cover living costs and good integration in the commune of residence must be demonstrated.
 A good level of French or German is also mandatory.
-It is up to the SEM in Bern to grant the C permit or not to the CDL holder and his spouse.
+It is up to the SEM in Bern to grant the C permit or not to the CDL holder and their spouse.

 Access to naturalization